-Dissemination and communication activities of the project are be monitored according to the performance indicators below.
-T4.3. partners gather information needed for the evaluation through electronic tools, such as Google and Twitter Analytics and through internally circulated dissemination and communication activity reports.
-All the partners are obliged to report their dissemination and communication activities on the project's Netboard platform in the Management section - Dissemination.
+Dissemination and communication activities of the project will be monitored according to the performance indicators below.
+T4.3. partners will gather information needed for the evaluation through electronic tools, such as Google and Twitter Analytics and through internally circulated dissemination and